DHS-SVIP/digital-wallet-ui/README.md

-# Dignari Digital Wallet Design System
+# Digital Wallet User Interface Design System

-Welcome to the Dignari Digital Wallet Design System repo.
+Welcome to the DHS Silicon Valley Innovation Program Digital Wallet UI Repo.
 Here you will find a number of artifacts for use in developing your own digital wallet solutions.

-These design artifacts were developed as part of Dignari's participation in the Department of Homeland Security (DHS) Science and Technology (S&T) 2020 <a href="https://www.dhs.gov/science-and-technology/news/2020/09/08/news-release-st-new-prize-competition-user-interface-digital" target="_blank">Trusted User Interface (UI) Digital Wallet Challenge</a>.
+These design artifacts were developed as part of Dignari LLC's participation in the Department of Homeland Security (DHS) Science and Technology (S&T) 2020 <a href="https://www.dhs.gov/science-and-technology/news/2020/09/08/news-release-st-new-prize-competition-user-interface-digital" target="_blank">Trusted User Interface (UI) Digital Wallet Challenge</a>.
 This competition was a call for "...innovators to design an easy-to-use and trustworthy UI that improves the overall user experience (UX) and management of digital wallet-based credentials.”

-You can learn more about our approach, design principles, and see our Stage 1 submission by visiting the <a href="https://www.dignari.com/digitalwallet" target="_blank">Dignari Digital Wallet Design System Site</a>.
+You can learn more about te approach, design principles, and see Dignari's Stage 1 submission by visiting the <a href="https://www.dignari.com/digitalwallet" target="_blank">Dignari Digital Wallet Design System Site</a>.

 ## Design Artifacts